Stoll Keenon Ogden PLLC | Advertising Material

 Perry M. Bentley

-Perry is a Member in Stoll Keenon Ogden’s Lexington office and has been with the firm since 1984.
-He serves as Chair of the Tort, Trial & Insurance Services practice and Co-Chair of the Arbitration & Mediation practice.
+Perry is a Member of Stoll Keenon Ogden’s Lexington office and has been with the firm since 1984.
+He serves as Chair of the Tort, Trial, and insurance Services practice and Co-Chair of the Arbitration & Mediation practice.

 Perry is a Fellow of the American College of Trial Lawyers.